Fallout 76 Review - Broken Mind Inside a Shattered Body.

 Now Fallout 76 'beta' is finally here on PC and players can have a glimpse of what they will find on Nov 14th launch in a few, time-gated beta sessions.
 In this brief review, I will not be focusing on server stability and connectivity issues but on the core concept of the game.

-So what you can know from this Fallout 76 Review?
-In short: Fallout 76 is not a game.
-Whether its PS4 Xbox or PC version.
+So what you can learn from this Fallout 76 Review?
+Long story short: Fallout 76 is not a game.
+Whether it's PS4 Xbox or PC version.

+Definitely not a survival.
 Fallout 76 announced itself as a multiplayer survival game that will revolutionize the genre.
 I was quite excited as I am a hopeless survival games addict that has spent copious amounts of hours in games like Rust, Ark or Conan Exiles.
-The problem with survival games is the basic idea of being able to lose everything, it sounds appealing at first but when you will lose your base that you’ve spent weeks building you will feel your soul crumbling down.
+The problem with survival games is the basic idea of being able to lose everything.
+It sounds appealing at first but when you will lose your base that you’ve spent weeks building you will feel your soul crumbling down.
 Many players think that they can cope with the loss but once they have to face the grim reality of a survival game they usually quit.
-In most survival games there is also a PVE Server option but that’s like going to your drug dealer for a can of Red Bull.
+In most survival games there is also a PVE Server option but that’s like asking your drug dealer for a can of Red Bull.

-Base building is also pointless, other than a free fast travel point on the map (by the way: fast travel in a survival game, who thought that to be a good idea I wonder) and a place to stash your junk, there is no value in building it up.
-You dont need to care about defenses as there is nothing anyone could steal, you don’t need workbenches as those are scattered all over the place, same as beds and farms.
+Building a base is also pointless.
+Other than a free fast travel point on the map (by the way: fast travel in a survival game?
+Who made that up?) and a place to stash your junk, there is no value in building it up.
+You dont need to care about defenses as there is nothing anyone could steal.
+You don’t need workbenches as those are scattered all over the place, same as beds and farms.
 Just like in Fallout 4, base building is a toy within a toy that serves no real purpose.

 Fallout 76 lacks key survival features and the newly introduced mutation system feels more like a gimmick than anything else.
 So if not a survival… what is Fallout 76?